 EAT, DRINK, ENJOY

-For breakfast, try the pastry Burek.
+, try the pastry Burek.
 In Turkey, börek is common for pastry independent of its ingredients.
 Here in Bosnia and Herzegovina, if you desire to eat meat-filled pastry you should order “Burek”.
 If meat is not your thing in the mornings, perhaps pastry with cheese “Simica” or spinach “Zeljanica” or potatoes “Krompiruša” can do the job.
 Also, please try eating a piece of “Somun” bread with honey and “Kajmak”.
 Thrust me, you will thank me for that.
+For lunch

-For lunch or dinner, if you prefer meat, the typical common kebap is called “Cevapi”.
+, if you prefer meat, the typical common kebap is called “Cevapi”.
 If you prefer meatballs, order “Cufte” and if you would like to taste a more traditional dish, try “Sac”.
 Sac is a way of cooking meat under a metal or earthenware cup in hot coal.
 If would like some vegetables in your dish try “Sogan-dolma”, onions stuffed in minced meat or “Sarma”, meat and rice rolled in cabbage leaves.
 Something similar to “Sarma” is “Japrak”.
 Japrak is the same meal with grape leaves instead of cabbage leaves.
 If you like eggplants, try “Musaka” or “Sataras”.
 Please note that none of the mentioned dishes are vegetarian.
+For dessert

 Leaving to see another Bridge: Mostar